Rachel Brown-Finnis: Early career

 Brown was born in Burnley, Lancashire, and attended St Christopher's CE High School in Accrington.
-She began playing football at primary school, in a boys' team.
-Brown was assigned to the goalkeeper position: "They were reluctant to let me join in.
+She began playing football as a goalkeeper at primary school, in a boys' team.
+She said: "They were reluctant to let me join in.
 It was a case of, 'OK, if you must play you'd better go in goal.'"
-After a few years of not playing in a team, due to The Football Association (FA) rules which prohibited mixed gender teams, Brown joined Accrington Ladies.
-Despite being younger than the required 14, Brown played local open age football for the club.
+After a few years of not playing in a team, due to The Football Association (FA) rules prohibiting mixed gender teams, Brown joined Accrington Ladies.
+Being younger than the required 14, Brown played local open age football for the club.

 Just after her 15th birthday, Brown joined Premier League National Division team Liverpool Ladies.
 She was scouted at an Easter holidays goalkeeping camp run by Bob Wilson in London, where Brown was the only female of 48 attendees.
 After applying for the camp through Match magazine, Brown was presented with the Player of the Camp award by David Seaman.
 Having expected to understudy Liverpool's experienced former England goalkeeper Tracey Davidson, Brown became first choice when Davidson quit football approximately three weeks later.

 Brown's Liverpool debut came against all–conquering Arsenal on the opening day of the 1995–96 season.
 Liverpool lost the match, staged at Anfield, 6–0.
 A decade later, Brown recalled the occasion: "It was very, very daunting – yeah we lost big time!
 Being thrown in the deep end was an understatement – I was only small and it was hard enough playing against women never mind some of the best players in the whole country."
 The first season culminated in one of Brown’s early career highlights; participation in the 1996 FA Women's Cup Final at 15 years old with Liverpool.
-After a 1–1 draw with Croydon at The Den, Liverpool and Brown, who was carrying an injury, ultimately lost on penalties after extra time.
+After a 1–1 score with Croydon at The Den, Liverpool, with Brown carrying an injury, ultimately lost on penalties after extra time.

 Brown remained with Liverpool while taking A Levels at Nelson and Colne College.
 In October 1997 she saved three times in a penalty shootout as the Reds eliminated Doncaster Belles in the first round of the FA Women's Premier League Cup.
 In that season's FA Women's Cup Liverpool were thrown out after Jody Handley played in a 3–1 quarter final win over Millwall Lionesses without international clearance.